michall1900/ex6-express-neviiim-ex6-yairdor-michalbucks/README.md

 <h5>Yair's email : yairdo@edu.hac.ac.il, id's: 318169505</h5>
 <h5>Michal's email : michalbu@edu.hac.ac.il, id's: 205980725</h5>

+<h4>Note: We are using one extra date.
+Yair have one left (don't need to lose points because of that),
+Michal have nothing left (needs to lose 3 points).</h4>

 <h3>Note: Maybe part of the code will be similar to Eliad Karni's exercise (the part in this program that using ex5).
 Yair and Michal become a couple, Yair and Eliad done ex5 together, so we are taking code from both exercises (ex5 of Yair and Eliad and ex5 of Michal).</h3>

-<h4>For database, run the command node_modules/.bin/sequelize db:migrate </h4>

-<h3>Note: We have done the polling thing</h3>
+<h3>Note: We have done the polling thing (and need to get 5 extra points)</h3>

 <div>How the polling working?</div>
 <div>
     If there is an error on update images' comments/ get nasa images (at first time), the timer is stopped until an